Download the IABC Canberra bylaws:

 In advance of each fiscal year, the Executive Board shall adopt an operating budget covering all activities of IABC Canberra.

-The Executive Board shall develop policies and shall retain or develop financial reserves it deems adequate to provide reasonable financial stability of the Chapter and continuity of its operations and member services.
+The Executive Board shall develop polices and shall retain or develop financial reserves it deems adequate to provide reasonable financial stability of the Chapter and continuity of its operations and member services.

 The accounts of the Chapter shall be prepared annually in accordance with IABC policy and procedures.